Causal screening for dynamical systems: DISCUSSION

 We suggested inexpensive constraint-based methods for learning causal structure based on testing local independence.
 An important observation is that local independence is asymmetric while conditional independence is symmetric.
-In a certain sense, this may help when constructing learning algorithms as there is no need of something like an 'orientation phase' as in the FCI.
+In a certain sense, this may help when constructing learning algorithms as there is no need of something like an `orientation phase' as in the FCI.
 This facilitates using very simple methods to give sound causal learning as we do not need the independence structure in full to give interesting output.
+Simple screening algorithms may be either adaptive or nonadaptive.
+We note that nonadaptive algorithms may be more robust to false conclusions from statistical tests of local independence.

-The level of information in the output graph of the causal screening algorithms is dependent on the sparsity of the graph.
-However, even in examples with very little sparsity, as in the c.elegans neuronal network, interesting structural information can be learned using these simple methods.
+The amount of information in the output of the screening algorithms depends on the sparsity of the true graph.
+However, even in examples with very little sparsity interesting structural information can be learned.

-By outputting only the directed part of the underlying causal structure, we may be able to answer structural questions, but not other questions e.g. relating to causal effect estimation.
-However, by restricting the scope we can provide a sound algorithm which can reveal interesting information about the causal structure.

-We showed that the proposed algorithms have a large computational advantage over previously published algorithms within this framework.
-This makes it feasible to consider causal learning even in large networks with unobserved processes and the CS algorithms thus provide methods for sound screening in causal dynamical models.
+We showed that the proposed algorithms have a computational advantage over previously published algorithms within this framework.
+This makes it feasible to consider causal learning in large networks with unobserved processes.
+We obtained this gain in efficiency in part by outputting only the directed part of the causal structure.
+This means that we may be able to answer structural questions, but not questions relating to causal effect estimation.

-\section{Acknowledgments}
+\subsubsection{Acknowledgments}

-This work was supported by research grant 13358 from VILLUM FONDEN.
-The author thanks Niels Richard Hansen for his helpful suggestions and comments.
+This work was supported by VILLUM FONDEN (research grant 13358).
+We thank Niels Richard Hansen and the anonymous reviewers for their helpful comments that improved this paper.

-\centerline{ Supplementary material}
+{ Supplementary material}

 This supplementary material contains additional graph theory, results, and definitions, as well as the proofs of the main paper.